encryptio/slime/README.md

 slime requires Go 1.4 to build, and Go tip to run its test suite.

-PostgreSQL must be 9.1 or later; true serializability was implemented in that version.
+PostgreSQL MUST be 9.1 or later; true serializability was implemented in that version. slime may eat all your data silently if you use an older PostgreSQL version; you have been warned.

 Quickstart
 ----------